| |

 "The Madonna can stay there for these two days."

-And he did as usual.
+And he did as was his usual.
 He remained silent.
-Unnecessary

-arguments annoyed him.
-But that evening, in the house named ‘In-Nann’
+Unnecessary arguments annoyed him.
+But that evening, in the house

-(after his grandfather), strange things began to occur.
-First the
+named 'In-Nann' (after his grandfather), strange things began to

-very nearly roasted his hand.
-It was too late to call Guzi the electrician,
+a flame which very nearly roasted his hand.
+It was too late to call

 The following day, when Evelina came in from her